arpia49/blog/_posts/2022-06-26-database_cleanup.md

 layout: post
 title: How to clean up your Home Assistant database
 ---
+# How to clean up your Home Assistant database

 This one let's you keep your DB in a great shape.

 First you need to know that all your beautiful sensor updates takes space in your DB.
 Then, if running in a raspberry pi with micro SD Card, you should also know that micro SD cards are know for dieing after a number of writes[^1].